RoryDuncan/learn-python-roadmap/README.md

 1. [ ] Complete the [CodeAcademy.com Python Course](https://www.codecademy.com/learn/python) (only the free content)
 2. [ ] Read Lean Python, Chapters 8-11
-5. [ ] Solve three python challanges which are '`8kyu`'
+3. [ ] Solve three python challanges which are '`8kyu`'
+4. [ ] Install a library using pip.
-4. [ ] Choose and complete a project from the projects list.
+5. [ ] Choose and complete a project from the projects list.

 ## Projects